S-RM/wiskess_rust/README.md

     --local-storage <String>
         Required.
 The path to where the data is temporarily downloaded to and Wiskess output is stored locally

-    --storage-type <String>
-        Requried.
-Either 'azure' or 'aws' - based on where the data source is stored.

     --in-link <String>
         Required.
 The link that the data is stored on, i.e.